 • Visit the American Dental Association (ADA) website.

 After you have a few recommendations for a new dentist, you may want to call or visit more than one of them.
-Again, your relationship with your dentist is very important, so make sure you are a good fit for one another.
+Again, your relationship with your dentist is significant, so make sure you are a good fit for one another.

 Check Google Reviews & Read Both Good & Bad Reviews

-If you check out the offices with the most reviews on their Google Business page in the city you are located you will typically find those offices have been around the longest and have a reputation, good or bad.
-See how the office responds to the reviews, and the overall theme of what patients (your neighbors, family & friends) are saying about the office.
+If you check out the offices with the most reviews on their Google Business page in the city you are located, you will typically find those offices have been around the longest and have a reputation, good or bad.
+See how the office responds to the reviews and the overall theme of what patients (your neighbors, family & friends) say about the office.

 Research the Dentist’s Credentials

-Board certification is one of the most important factors to consider when you are choosing a dentist.
-It tells you that the dentist has the necessary training, skills and experience to provide healthcare in general dentistry.
-Also confirm that the dentist has no history of malpractice claims or disciplinary actions.
-You can find the dentist’s medical school, training hospital, certifications, and malpractice and disciplinary history on Healthgrades.com and state websites.
+Board certification is one of the most important factors when choosing a dentist.
+It tells you that the dentist has the necessary training, skills, and experience to provide healthcare in general dentistry.
+Also, confirm that the dentist has no history of malpractice claims or disciplinary actions.
+The dentist’s medical school, training hospital, certifications, and malpractice and disciplinary history are found on Healthgrades.com and state websites.

 Consider the Dentist’s Experience

 When facing an oral health condition, experience matters.
-The more experience a dentist has with a condition or procedure, the better your results are likely to be.
+The more experience a dentist has with a disease or procedure, the better your results will likely be.
 Additional training is essential for dental specialties like orthodontics and endodontics.
 Ask how many patients with your specific condition the dentist has treated.
 If you suffer from dental anxiety, ask the dentist about successful approaches he or she has used with other anxious patients.
-If you know you need a specific procedure, ask how many of the procedures the dentist has performed and find out about complication rates—complications the dentist has encountered as well as your own risk of complications.
+If you need a specific procedure, ask how many of the methods the dentist has performed and learn about complication rates—complications the dentist has encountered and your own risk of complications.